Dracks/keepass-2-file/README.md

 ### Using nix-os Flakes

-To install it with flakes, you can use the sample file in [samples/flake.nix](samples/flake.nix) copying to your `/etc/nixos/` folder
+To install it with flakes, you can use the sample file in [samples/flake.nix](samples/flake.nix) copying to your `/etc/nixos/` folder, this will install also the bash completions.

 ### Downloading the last executable